flexera-public/sca-codeinsight-reports-project-inventory/README.md

 # sca-codeinsight-reports-project-inventory

 The sca-codeinsight-reports-project-inventory repository is a example report for Revenera's Code Insight product.
 This report allows a user to get a quick high level summary of the inventory items within a project.
 This report will take into account any child projects (recursively) and roll up the associated inventory information on a project as well as an application basis.
+A display a hierarchy chart of the project structure is also provided.

 This repository utilizes the following via CDN for the creation of the report artifacts.